thiago4go/dapr-workshop/docs/challenge-1/python.md

 import json
 ```

-We are now importing _DaprClient_ from _dapr.clients_.
-That's what we will use to manage the state in our Redis instance.
+You are now importing _DaprClient_ from _dapr.clients_.
+That's what will be used to manage the state in the Redis instance.

 ## Managing state

 Let's create three new functions: `save_order`, `get_order`, and `delete_order`.

-Start by creating a const:
+Start by creating a const that refers to the state store component:

 ```python
 DAPR_STORE_NAME = 'pizzastatestore'
 ```

-The name given to this const is the same name provided to our resources yaml file, created in the step above.
+The name given to this const is the same name configured in the `statestore.yaml` file, created in the step above.

 Under **# Dapr State Store #** add the following lines of code: